 \textbf{Grasp Pose Generation and Obstacle Representation.} For unseen target objects, we directly apply GraspGen to the partial point cloud.
-In contrast, once a seen target object is registered, we replace its partial observation with the complete point cloud $\mathcal{X}_m$ from the memory bank and feed it into GraspGen to predict grasp poses $\{\mathbf{T_{gripper}} = f_{\text{GraspGen}}(\mathcal{X}_m)\}$, This replacement mitigates the uncertainty from occlusion and single-view perception, yielding more stable and accurate grasp pose estimation.
+In contrast, once a seen target object is registered, we replace its partial observation with the complete point cloud $\mathcal{X}_m$ from the memory bank and feed it into GraspGen to predict grasp poses $\{\mathbf{T_{gripper}} = f_{\text{GraspGen}}(\mathcal{X}_m)\}$.
+This replacement mitigates the uncertainty from occlusion and single-view perception, yielding more stable and accurate grasp pose estimation.
 For unseen obstacles, we dynamically generate multi-convex hulls (V-HACD~\cite{wei2022approximate}) from the segmented point cloud for collision modeling.
 For known obstacles, the aligned object meshes and poses are directly imported into the digital twin for real-time collision checking.

-\textbf{Motion Planning with Sim-to-real Synchronization.} Finally, motion planning and control are performed using the cuRobo's model predictive control (MPC) framework.
+\textbf{Motion Planning with Real2sim2real Synchronization.} Finally, motion planning and control are performed using cuRobo's MPC framework.
 At each control step, the robot’s joint states are synchronized with the digital twin, where cuRobo computes an optimized short-horizon trajectory under real-time collision constraints.
-Only the first control action $\{\mathbf{a}_0\}$ from the predicted trajectory $\mathbf{A}_{t:t+H}=\{\mathbf{a}_0,\mathbf{a}_1,\ldots,\mathbf{a}_H\}$ is executed on the real robot, followed by continuous replanning with the environment updates, achieving closed-loop synchronization between simulation and reality.
+Only the first control action $\{\mathbf{a}_0\}$ from the predicted trajectory $\mathbf{A}_{t:t+H}=\{\mathbf{a}_0,\mathbf{a}_1,\ldots,\mathbf{a}_H\}$ is executed on the real robot, followed by continuous replanning with environment updates, achieving closed-loop synchronization between simulation and reality.